Paulina004/Paulina004/README.md

 - Bachelor of Science in Computer Engineering (Dec 2023)
 - Certificate in Data Science (Aug 2023)
 - FAU High School

-### My Projects

-Here are some of the projects I've been working on:

 ### Skills